-The latest official Tigermail/Canvas check and Assignment check/grading for any work submitted on any due day will be no later than 5pm, Auburn, AL time.
-Work submitted on any due day later than 5 pm will be checked in / graded the following business day usually first thing in the morning usually as early as around 10 a.m.
-Earliest official email and Canvas check time is 10am M-F and latest official check time is 5pm, M-F. Occasionally I may have to check/respond earlier or later than the official morning time to check/respond to email due to university meetings.
-The same is true with the official latest check time.
-In such cases, if I have not yet checked/responded by 5pm (due to my being at a meeting on campus or elsewhere), then I'll respond when I am able later that same evening if at all possible.
+The latest official Tigermail/Canvas check and Assignment check/grading for any work submitted on any due day will be no later than 4:30pm, Auburn, AL time.
+Work submitted on any due day later than 4:30 pm will be checked in / graded the following business day usually.
+Earliest email and Canvas check time is before or by 9:15 a.m.
+M-F and latest check time is 4:30 p.m., M-F. Occasionally I may have to check/respond earlier or later than the official morning time due to university meetings.
+The same is true with the latest check time.
+In such cases, if I have not yet checked/responded by 4:30pm (due to my being at a meeting on campus or elsewhere), then I'll respond when I am able later that same evening if at all possible.
+If not, then look for an email responses the following business day morning.

 You may submit an assignment ahead of time as well.
 Keep in mind if any Tigermail or Canvas email or assignments are submitted on weekends, I'll check them/grade them on the next available business day (usually Mondays).
 Holidays are not assignment due days and are also not official check/response days for Tigermail, Canvas email or check-in/grading of any work submitted or resubmitted.
 I will allow submissions often two modules in advance but likely no more ahead than two.
-The assignment submission area in Canvas shows the exact date and time when an assignment opens up for access to students.
+The assignment submission area in Canvas shows the exact date and time when an assignment opens up for access to student submissions.
 Please wait until it opens to read the assignment prompt and to answer the questions and submit them.

 11. Plan Study Time: You will have assigned readings and video lectures posted in each module and listed in steps to follow.
 Carefully follow each module's STEPS and instructions by doing all work (readings, videos, and other tasks in exact order).
 It is recommended to begin working on each MOD and its assignment early on rather than late.
 I've posted these for view all at the beginning of the course in order to make this feasible and have also embedded in the schedule a safe window of work time.
 Looking ahead of time at each module will help you determine what needs to be done in each module before you work on your assignment for that module.
 By planning ahead, this will allow you enough time to actually go through the module materials (readings and videos/films) and then complete the assignment for that module.
 Please abide by the listed start date and completion date for each module.
-The completion date for each module is always the same week day (Tuesday) when the assignment will be due for that module (by that same evening 11:59pm-C.T.).
+The completion date for each module is always the same week day (Wednesday) when the assignment will be due for that module (by that same evening 11:59pm-C.T.).

-12. Email Communication-Vital: As far as communication goes for this course, this will be an expectation to check your regular Tiger email but also your Canvas email and Gradebook for this course.
-I'll certainly respond to Tiger emails but we need to also use Canvas email often because it is for classes like this one (distance education formats).
+12. Email Communication-Vital: As far as communication goes for this course, this will be an expectation to check your regular Tigermail but also your Canvas email and Gradebook for this course.
+I'll certainly respond to Tigermails but we need to also use Canvas email often because it is for classes like this one (distance education formats).
 Canvas email "Messages" are 100% protected from spam.
 I really try the utmost to communicate on both email platforms to reach a person about announcements or problems so they can take the steps necessary to correct things in a timely manner.